 The profiles can be as generic as “mask anything that’s PII,” or as granular as setting a specific action for each data type.

 Simple masking conditions

 You can apply masking based on Redshift Users, identity provider (IdP) Groups, or even Data Directory Groups!

 You can be as granular as setting the policy on specific columns (or even only for specific rows!), but you can also set them on several tables at once, on a complete schema or database, or even on your entire account with one policy.

 You will get details about the actual masking performed in your audit screens.

-If you’d like to learn more about Satori’s Universal Masking for Redshift, please schedule a 30 minute demo, and we’d be happy to show you around.
+If you’d like to learn more about Satori’s Data Masking for Redshift, please book a demo meeting, and we’d be happy to show you around.